Vidalia onion

-The onions are named Vidalia because they were historically grown in the town of Vidalia, Georgia.
+The onions are named after Vidalia, Georgia, where they have been historically grown.
 The cultivation of Vidalia onions started in the early 1930s.
 The Granex and related varieties are sweeter than other onions, but the unusual sweetness of Vidalia onions is due to the low amount of sulfur in the soil in which Vidalia onions are grown.

 The Vidalia onion was named Georgia's official state vegetable in 1990.

 Legislation

-Georgia's state legislature passed the "Vidalia Onion Act of 1986" which authorized a trademark for "Vidalia Onions" and limits the production area to the following counties of Georgia or certain subsets as defined by the state's Commissioner of Agriculture:
+Georgia's state legislature passed the "Vidalia Onion Act of 1986" which authorized a trademark for "Vidalia Onions" and limits production to these areas of the state as defined by the Georgia Commissioner of Agriculture: